CPJKU/madmom/docs/installation.rst

 Please do not try to install from the .zip files provided by GitHub.
 Rather install either install :ref:`from package <install_from_package>` (if you just want to use it) or :ref:`from source <install_from_source>` (if you plan to use it for development).
-Whichever variant you choose, please make sure you have all :ref:`prerequisites <install_prerequisites>` installed.
+Whichever variant you choose, please make sure that all :ref:`prerequisites <install_prerequisites>` are installed.

 .. _install_prerequisites: